SUPLEMMENTARY MATERIAL FOR ARTICLES PUBLISHED SINCE SPRING 2017

 Comment by: Subhra Battacharjee

-4. Evaluating the Impact of Participation in the Brazilian Public School Mathematical Olympiad on Math Scores in Students' Standarized Tests,
+4. Evaluating the Impact of the Brazilian Public School Math Olympics on the Quality of Education,

 by Roberta Loboda Biondi, Ligia Vasconcellos and Naercio Aquino de Menezes-Filho.